 After the Civil War, free blacks moved in, along with Washington’s own U.S. Colored Troops.
 By the turn of the century, 4 ½ Street acted as a dividing line between African Americans living to the east, and immigrant communities to the west.
 They all came together to patronize the shops on 4 ½ Street SW.
 Two famous entertainers, Al Jolson and Marvin Gaye, lived here as children.

 Three houses of worship supported these communities – St. Dominic’s Catholic Church, Temple Beth Israel and Friendship Baptist Church.
-In the 1920s and ‘30s, the Southwest Waterfront population had grown to 35,000 and began to suffer from overcrowding.
+In the 1920s and ‘30s, the neighborhood's population had grown to 35,000 and began to suffer from overcrowding.
 The conditions inspired Federal and District officials to implement an “Urban Renewal” plan, and during the late 1950s, blocks of townhouses, freestanding homes and alley dwellings were razed, replacing them with more modern high rises.
 After that, government workers and well known politicos like Hubert Humphrey and Sandra Day O’Connor moved into the neighborhood.

 The Maine Avenue Fish Market, Thomas Law House, Wheat Row, Friendship Church and St. Dominic’s Church were the only landmarks that survived the demolition.
 St. Dominic’s has provided spiritual comfort to many prominent Washingtonians, including President Lyndon Johnson, House Speaker Tip O’Neill, actress Helen Hayes and baseball player, Walter Johnson.
 The new residential buildings were hailed as an improvement, but they eliminated the street level commerce found in most thriving urban neighborhoods.